apache/apisix/docs/en/latest/plugins/proxy-mirror.md

 ## Description

 The `proxy-mirror` Plugin can be used to mirror client requests.
+Traffic mirroring duplicates the real online traffic to the mirroring service.
+This enables specific analysis of the online traffic or request content without interrupting the online service.

 :::note